 Robert M. Hayes

 Community Healthcare Network

-Police violence is a public health issue.
-Community Healthcare Network condemns the unjust, unlawful, and violent targeting of Black people by law enforcement.
+- Advocating for law enforcement reform that prioritizes police transparency and accountability.
+CHN condemns the unjust, unlawful, and violent targeting of Black people by law enforcement.
 Police violence inflicts bodily harm, causes trauma, and creates fear among the communities we serve.
 Police reform is a fundamental requirement for basic public health.
-Below are three opportunities to take action and create change at the city, state, and federal levels:

 - Denouncing anti-Asian rhetoric that has been used to obscure the truth and shift blame of the COVID-19 pandemic on Asians.
 CHN condemns the spread of divisive rhetoric that has led to the rise of hate crimes towards the Asian American community.